flame-engine/flame/doc/tutorials/space_shooter/step_4.md

 For this next step we will add a very important feature to any space shooter game, shooting!

-Here is how we will implement it: since we already control our space ship by dragging the screen with the mouse/fingers, we will make the ship auto shoot when the player stars the dragging and stops shooting when the gesture/input has ended.
+Here is how we will implement it: since we already control our space ship by dragging on the screen with the mouse/fingers, we will make the ship auto shoot when the player stars the dragging and stops shooting when the gesture/input has ended.

-So let's start, to begin with it, let's first create a `Bullet` component that will represent the shoots in the game.
+So let's start, to begin let's first create a `Bullet` component that will represent the shots in the game.

 ```dart
 class Bullet extends SpriteAnimationComponent